 There were almost as many trekkers on this Snowman trek as on my previous three combined!
 With 43 horses and a dozen support staff, we were a small village on the move!

-By 1:30 we trekkers would hop into the bus pictured in the image below.
-Destination – Punakha and what would turn out to be an excellent hotel/resort on the slopes on the west side of the Mo River.
+By 1:30, we trekkers would hop into the bus pictured below.
+Destination – Punakha and what would be an excellent hotel/resort on the slopes on the west side of the Mo River.
 Showers, wifi, email, food choices, and food choices other than the trek food I had seen enough of …